 A student enrolled in the thesis option master’s program may, with the approval of the thesis committee, submit a manuscript that has been accepted by a peer-reviewed journal as a substitute for a formal thesis.
 The manuscript must be approved by the committee, and the student is required to document acceptance of the manuscript for publication.
 Although not required, it is expected that the thesis committee will be involved in the review and revision of the manuscript prior to publication.
 The committee may require that the student include appendices in the final document in order to preserve data and techniques that are not described in the manuscript.
 The final document must include the manuscript, in journal format, or a copy of the published paper, plus any required appendices.
 After the manuscript has been reviewed, and judged ready for defense by the advisor and all members of the thesis committee, the student must pass an oral defense.

 The oral defense will cover the research work and content of the manuscript.
 A copy of the manuscript, and the appropriate appendices, must be delivered to all members of the committee at least 14 calendar days before the date of the oral examination.
-The oral defense should be scheduled for a date at least one week prior to the start of final examinations in any given semester, but a student planning to graduate at the end of the spring semester must complete the oral defense and deposit the approved manuscript and appendices in the library by April 15.
+The oral defense should be scheduled for a date at least one week prior to the start of final examinations in any given semester, but a student planning to participate in commencement at the end of the spring semester must complete the oral defense and deposit the approved manuscript and appendices in the library by April 15.